code-sherpas/katydid-service/README.md

 Use pip to install the EB CLI: `pip3.9 install awsebcli --upgrade --user`

-Verify that the EB CLI installed correctly: `eb --version`
+Verify that the EB CLI is installed correctly: `eb --version`

 To upgrade to the latest version, run the installation command again: `pip3.9 install awsebcli --upgrade --user`